sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 ---
 layout: distill
 title: Scientific Understanding of Vision-Language Models
-description: Vision-Language Models (VLMs) have emerged as a significant advancement in AI, demonstrating remarkable capabilities in integrating visual and textual information processing.
-While the field has seen rapid progress through engineering innovations, this advancement has primarily relied on empirical approaches rather than deep scientific understanding.
-Compared to Language Models (LMs) where interpretability research is extensive, the scientific understanding of VLMs remains limited.
-In this survey blog, we examine VLM research from both macro (model behavior analysis) and micro (mechanistic interpretability) perspectives, aiming to bridge the gap between empirical success and theoretical understanding.
-Through this comprehensive analysis, we not only summarize current approaches but also identify promising directions for developing a more principled understanding of VLMs.
+description: Vision language models (VLMs), such as GPT-4o, have rapidly evolved, demonstrating impressive capabilities across diverse tasks.
+However, much of the progress in this field has been driven by engineering efforts, with a limited understanding of how these models work.
+The lack of scientific insight poses challenges for further enhancing their robustness, generalization, and interpretability.
+In this work, we systematically review two streams of works that make VLM research more "sciencey."
+At the macro level, we explore studies focusing on behavioral analysis, which examines the performance of VLMs across diverse designs, such as architectural choices or training strategies.
+At the micro level, we delve into mechanistic interpretability, which focuses on understanding how VLMs' internal features and neurons represent and process information using tools like linear probing or activation patching.
+Finally, we discuss how these two streams can be integrated to foster a more principled approach to understanding and advancing VLMs.
 date: 2025-04-28
 future: true
 htmlwidgets: true